microsoft/ChakraCore-wiki/Jenkins-Repro-Steps.md

 ## Legacy Daily Builds (Windows-only)

-_Note: **These tests are designed to run under VS 2015 + Windows 7 or Windows 8.1**
+_Note: **These tests are designed to run under VS 2015 + Windows 7 or Windows 8.1.**
-In most cases, failures are related to running under msbuild 12.0 so you can most likely reproduce failures using msbuild 12.0 without needing to run on Windows 7.
-If you still cannot repro, you might consider setting up a Windows 7 VM to repro._
+In most cases, failures are related to building with msbuild 14.0 (VS 2015) so you can most likely reproduce failures using VS 2015 without needing to run on an older OS.
+If you still cannot repro, you might consider setting up a Windows 7 or Windows 8.1 VM to repro._

 Repro with these commands: